 Landmark Australian Verdict Frees Parents Facing 25 Years For Treating Their Five-Year Autistic Son With Cannabis

-The mercy and reason of a judge who sees the changes ahead for cannabis medicine have reunited an Australian family and laid the groundwork for legal changes dealing with access to cannabis medicine for kids with autism.
+The mercy and reason of a judge who sees the changes ahead for cannabis medicine has reunited an Australian family.

 It was a precedent setting decision that came out of Rockhampton, Australia in December, 2018.
 Parents of a boy with autism were each facing up to 25 years in prison for administering cannabis oil to ease his symptoms.
 The pair are now free, released with a total of $900 in fines.